barackd222/dx-labs/cloud-native-devops/CloudNative200.md

 ## Required Artifacts

 - The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.
-You will need to download and install latest version of Eclipse.
-Instructions are found in the Student Guide.

-# Create Initial Static Twitter Feed Service
+# Create Initial Static Twitter Feed Service (as Java Developer Persona)

 ## Explore Developer Cloud Service